schuam/ansible_role_package_installation/README.md

   but also for example **xmobar** that I use in my **xmonad** configuration.

+So far it has only be tried on two virtual (vagrant) machines.
+There hasn't been any real testing.
+If I find the time to really test everything, I will do that, but for now, I just use it as it is.

 ## Requirements

 This role was written to setup Arch Linux and Ubuntu machine.
 I would think it